Get the latest from TODAY

-Using this light one hour before bedtime instead of your typical typical light bulb is said to help you fall asleep faster.
+Robbins suggested using this light one hour before bedtime instead of your typical light bulb to help you fall asleep faster.
 The light spectrum of the bulb allows for the production of melatonin, which supports your body's natural circadian rhythm.

 Dodow is a metronome with a light system that teaches you how to fall asleep naturally, without taking any medicine.
 Does it take you an hour to fall asleep?
 This device says it will have you out in 25 minutes.

 This belt uses breathing exercises to help you fall asleep faster and stay asleep longer.
 It is said to help improve sleep patterns after two to three weeks of use.